ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 : The variable "target" contains a hostname or IP prefix of a specific host to which the client wants to proxy packets.
-If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host. "target" supports using DNS names, IPv6 literals and IPv4 literals.
+If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host. "target" supports using DNS names, IPv6 prefixes and IPv4 prefixes.
 Note that IPv6 scoped addressing zone identifiers are not supported.
 If the target is an IP prefix (IP address optionally followed by a percent-encoded slash followed by the prefix length in bits), the request will only support a single IP version.
 If the target is a hostname, the IP proxy is